 Tonight I had planned on sculpting some Polystyrene hills around an incline section of track.
-I enjoy making hills, spending a lot of time out photographing the real thing, making notes and looking at terrain maps and then recreating them miniature.
-Carving polystyrene slopes, valleys, nooks and that I used as a base, laying mod-roc over the top and generally making a mess.
+I enjoy making hills, spending a lot of time out photographing the real thing, making notes and looking at terrain maps and then recreating them in miniature.
+Carving polystyrene slopes, and valleys, laying mod-roc or clay over the top and generally making a mess.
 Paradise!

 As of happens however temptation got the better of me and I decided to have a quick play with my trains.

-I was happy running my class 08 shunter around a section of sidings, moving wagons around, until I took it over some points and off down a side track.
+I was happily running my Class 08 shunter around a section of sidings, moving wagons around, until I took it over some points and off down a side track.
 It stopped.
 Dead.

 I picked it up, put it back on the other side of the points and tried again.
-It cross the points and stopped again.
+Nothing.
 Hmmm.

-After a bit of experimenting and testing with the ever useful Train Tech track tester it became obvious this section of track didn’t have power.
+After a bit of experimenting and testing with the ever-useful Train Tech track tester it became obvious this section of the track didn’t have power.

 I crawled under the baseboard and checked the wiring.

 Damn it.
-Some how I’d missed this section and it there wasn’t any wiring to the track.
+Somehow I’d missed this section and it there wasn’t any wiring to the track.

 This wasn’t good news.
-The track was fixed in placed and even worse ballasted.
+The track was fixed in place and even worse ballasted.

 Time for a chocolate digestive, tea and a rethink.